kpolsen/feeling-responsive/research/astro.md

 ![Stacking of X-ray images of AGN](agn.png)

-As an additional criteria when selecting AGN, the spectral shape of the X-ray emission can be used:
+As an additional criteria when selecting AGN, the spectral shape of the X-ray emission can be used.
+For quantifying the slope of the X-ray spectra, astronomers typically use the observed "hardness ratio" between soft and hard X-ray flux.
+In the following figure from our paper, X-ray luminosity (on the y-axis) and hardness ratio (on the x-axis) are used to identify luminous AGN (filled symbols) and potential low-luminosity AGN (open symbols).
+Stacks of non-detections are shown with squares and blue and red colors signify star-forming and "quenched" galaxies, respectively:

 ![Classification scheme to identify AGN](agn1.png)